ReptilianRex6/Project-2/README.md

     - MSE: 400.07
    - MAE: 14.86
    - R² Score: 0.85
-11.  **XGBoost.ipynb**: Tests the dataset with LinearRegression to establish a baseline.
+11.  **LinearRegression.ipynb**: Tests the dataset with LinearRegression to establish a baseline.
 Results are:
      - MSE: 0.351
      - MAE: 17.69
      - R² Score: 0.75